 High-temperature geothermal resources within the Great East African Rift Valley have the potential to provide East Africa with the some of the energy it needs for development, and even become one of the main resources for electricity production.
-Kenya is now producing 130 MWe electricity from geothermal and has set itself a very ambitious goal of adding 1260 MWe in the next 10 years.
+Kenya is now producing about 2010 MWe of electricity from geothermal and has set itself a very ambitious goal of having reached 5000 MWe from geothermal resources on-line in the year 2030.
 This is an example for the other East African countries to follow.